Ile (singer): First steps

 By the end of 2012, she participated in the traditional Banco Popular TV Christmas Special which has been produced and transmitted each year since 1993.
-On this occasion, for the special "Hecho con Sabor a Puerto Rico" Ileana had an impressive performance singing "La Pared" which was described by the Diario of NY as "superb" 4 La Pared is one of the first successful songs written by Puerto Rican composer Roberto Angleró.
+On this occasion, for the special "Hecho con Sabor a Puerto Rico" Cabra had an impressive performance singing "La Pared" which was described by the Diario of NY as "superb" 4 La Pared is one of the first successful songs written by Puerto Rican composer Roberto Angleró.

 Collaborations

-In 2010, Kevin Johansen invited Joglar as a guest performer during his presentation at the Buenos Aires National Theatre where together they sang "Logo," a song included in Johansen's repertoire and recording; The Nada Liniers: Live in Buenos Aires.
+In 2010, Kevin Johansen invited Cabra as a guest performer during his presentation at the Buenos Aires National Theatre where together they sang "Logo," a song included in Johansen's repertoire and recording; The Nada Liniers: Live in Buenos Aires.

-In 2012, boxing champion Miguel Cotto chose Joglar to sing the Puerto Rican National Anthem during the introduction ceremony prior to his fight against Floyd Mayweather Jr. Her interpretation was widely acclaimed, including by the legendary Bob Dylan, who in 2015 mentioned her in his MusiCares Person of the Year speech: "I was in a boxing match a few years ago watching Floyd Mayweather fight a boxer from Puerto Rico and someone sang the Puerto Rican national anthem.
+In 2012, boxing champion Miguel Cotto chose Cabra to sing the Puerto Rican National Anthem during the introduction ceremony prior to his fight against Floyd Mayweather Jr. Her interpretation was widely acclaimed, including by the legendary Bob Dylan, who in 2015 mentioned her in his MusiCares Person of the Year speech: "I was in a boxing match a few years ago watching Floyd Mayweather fight a boxer from Puerto Rico and someone sang the Puerto Rican national anthem.
 And it was beautiful, it was heartfelt, it was moving".

 In 2014, she collaborated with Gustavo Cordera on the theme "Estoy Real" for the "Cordera Vivo" production, which was recorded at La Trastienda Club in Buenos Aires, Argentina.
 One year later, in 2015, she was invited by Jorge Drexler to sing on stage the song "Olas y Arena" by Puerto Rican composer Sylvia Rexach during Drexler's concert in Puerto Rico as part of the Uruguayan singer's tour.

-In 2017, she guest sang on "Hijos del Canãveral", the closing track of her brother's debut solo album.
+In 2017, she guests sang on "Hijos del Canãveral", the closing track of her brother's debut solo album.

 In March 2022, she was featured on a single by Adrian Quesada called “Mentiras con Cariño."

-iLe
+Ile

-In August 2015, Ileana announced that she was changing her artistic name to iLe and was working on her first solo album.
-The recording took place during that entire year under the production of iLe and Ismael Cancel.
+In August 2015, Cabra announced that she was changing her stage name to Ile and was working on her first solo album.
+The recording took place during that entire year under the production of Ile and Ismael Cancel.